in

 Language and cultural understanding of the medical healthcare system in Japan can be confusing.

-When you’re visiting a doctor in Japan (hopefully you won’t have to), make sure you have this checklist in hand: knowledge about health insurance, some useful hospital lingo to describe what’s happening to you, and a list of places where you can go.
+When you’re visiting a doctor in Japan as a tourist (hopefully you won’t have to), make sure you have this checklist in hand: knowledge about health insurance, some useful hospital lingo to describe what’s happening to you, and a list of places where you can go.

 It’s always safe to be prepared, isn’t it?
 Below you’ll find most of the necessary information you’ll need to get through a medical crisis in Japan.